itaysk/AzureGC/README.md

+> Note: This project is unmaintained, and it's design should be refreshed according to development in Azure since.
+Most notably: The usage of PowerShell in Azure Functions, and the introduction of EventGrid for triggering functions.

 Azure GC (Garbage Collector) - a governance tool to keep shared Azure subscriptions tidy.

 This tool can help you govern shared Azure subscriptions, keeping track of who owns what, and automatically cleanup of expired resources.